Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/gateway-api.md

 ## GatewayClass + Gateway

-The `GatewayClass` object performs the same duties as the `IngressClass resource`.
+The `GatewayClass` object performs the same duties as the `IngressClass` resource.
 A `GatewayClass` represents a set of Gateways that are managed by the same Ingress Controller.
 They share any values provided in the `GatewayClass.spec.parametersRef` which control how the Gateways are deployed.

 A `Gateway` is a 1:1 mapping to the deployment of a hardware or software load balancer.
 With {{ site.kic_product_name }} a `Gateway` corresponds to a deployment of {{ site.base_gateway }}.